 Normally, the ideal height for cornerbacks is between 5-foot-10 and 6-foot-1.
 Cornerbacks below 5-foot-10 can be faster, but they often have length and size deficiencies that impact their ability to make plays on the ball and exert their physicality.
 Cornerbacks above 6-foot-1, meanwhile, are often less mobile.
 Against the elite athletes of the modern NFL, this isn’t ideal.

-With that being said, Caleb Farley breaks the mold at cornerback.
-Farley stands at 6-foot-2, and he plays like he’s 6-foot-2, but he moves like he’s three inches smaller.
+With that being said, Caleb Farley almost breaks the mold at cornerback.
+Farley stands between 6-foot-1 and 6-foot-2, and he plays like he’s 6-foot-2, but he moves like he’s three inches smaller.

 Farley has great explosiveness off the line, and he has awe-inspiring speed for his size.
 While other cornerbacks lack the pace to keep up with receivers, Farley’s closing speed is borderline elite.
 That closing speed not only allows him to hawk on in-breaking routes, but it also allows him to recover downfield, where he can use his tracking ability to disrupt the pass.